ayousefinejad/ayousefinejad.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Artifical Intelligence Student at Universiy of Tehran
+subtitle: Artificial Intelligence Student at Universiy of Tehran
 ---

 <!-- ![Arshia image]() -->